zoidbergZA/turtlecoin.lol/README.md

 ## On this Fork

+* 2 locales - EN (default) and DE
 * CSS and JS are fingerprinted so that browser caches are busted on a change.
-* CSS and JS are bundled for frontend performance.
+These are also bundled for better frontend performance (and pagespeed score).
 * The brand page has been fixed and simplified.
 Today, the production version throws JS exceptions and is visually broken
-* The old footer which exists on the brand page has been made global.
+* The old global footer which exists on the brand page has been made global.
 * HTML validation and dead linking checking is done in tests.
-* Travis auto deploys site to `gh-pages` (can be done manually via `deploy.sh` too).
+* Travis auto deploys site to`gh-pages` (can be done manually via `deploy.sh` too).

 ## Before merge